adamsallisong/adamsallisong.github.io/_portfolio/hadoop-ec2.md

 Within the masters file, we now need to add the same hostname that was added in the above /etc/hosts files.
 To the master file, add the namenode host name ip.

-To the same degree, we need to create a slaves file that will reference the host name of the associated slave instances in the $HADOOP_CONF_DIR/slaves.
+To the same degree, we need to create a slaves file that will reference the host name of the associated slave instances in the HADOOP_CONF_DIR/slaves.

-To ensure that all proper access is granted to the current user, make sure that the owner of $HADOOP_HOME is set to the user. sudo chown -R ubuntu $HADOOP_HOME
+To ensure that all proper access is granted to the current user, make sure that the owner of HADOOP_HOME is set to the user. sudo chown -R ubuntu HADOOP_HOME